-When choosing to eat a plant-based diet, you’ll want to focus mainly on fresh foods.
+When choosing to eat plant-based, you’ll want to focus mainly on fresh, whole foods.
 In a grocery store, that means primarily shopping the outer aisles.
 If possible, choose organic foods as much as possible to avoid exposure to GMOs and pesticides.

-For more information on pesticides in produce and guidance on the most important foods to buy organic, see our article here.
+For more information on pesticides in produce, guidance on the most important foods to buy organic, and how to wash fruits and vegetables, see our article here.

-However, the main foods you should avoid on a plant-based diet are:
+However, the main foods to avoid on a plant-based diet are: